Basic Mac / iOS

 A discussion of the business of PTSLUG.

-The basic concept of iCloud is that your documents, music, movies, photos, contacts, calendars, passwords, and other data should propagate to all your devices so immediately and automatically that you never think about where your data is anymore.
+The basic concept of iCloud is that your documents, music, movies, photos, contacts, calendars, passwords, and other data should sync to all your devices so immediately and automatically that you never think about where your data is anymore.
+That may or may not be happening or even useful to you.